michae1ho11ey/jenkinsfile-tutorial/themes/hugo-theme-terminal/README.md

   contentTypeName = "posts"
   # ["orange", "blue", "red", "green", "pink"]
   themeColor = "orange"
+  # if you set this to 0, only submenu trigger will be visible
+  showMenuItems = 2
+  # show selector to switch language
+  showLanguageSelector = false
+  # set theme to full screen width
+  fullWidthTheme = false
+  # center theme with default width
+  centerTheme = false
+  # set a custom favicon (default is a `themeColor` square)
+  # favicon = "favicon.ico"

 [languages]
   [languages.en]
+    languageName = "English"
     title = "Terminal"
     subtitle = "A simple, retro theme for Hugo" keywords = ""
     copyright = ""
+    menuMore = "Show more"
     readMore = "Read more"
     readOtherPosts = "Read other posts"